FBI chief says he's 'deeply concerned' by China's AI program

 He said that left unchecked, China could use artificial intelligence advancements to further its hacking operations, intellectual property theft and repression of dissidents inside the country and beyond.

-“That's something we're deeply concerned about.
-I think everyone here should be deeply concerned about,” he said.
+“That's something we're deeply concerned about, and I think everyone here should be deeply concerned about,” he said.

 More broadly, he said, “AI is a classic example of a technology where I have the same reaction every time.
 I think, ‘Wow, We can do that?’
 And then I think, ‘Oh god, they can do that.’"